AkkarinForest/Haskell-Workshop/intro-1/README.md

 That means the compiler

 - makes refactoring and maintaining code easy,
-- drastically reduces the amount of tests you need to write.
+- drastically reduces the number of tests you need to write.

 ## Functional Language